RafaelSantos025/Bruteforcer/README.md

 As you can see, this file will setup a bruteforce attack to the path parameter too (like the url example), but now, you have total control of the request header.

 ### More Requests Examples
 Like Burp Intruder, you can change the request as you want.
-More examples that you can do with <b>Bruteforcer</b> bellow:
+More examples that you can do with <b>Bruteforcer</b> below:

 <b>Requests With Body: </b>